ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Theory

-ECCENTRIC is a SSE sampling strategy following a random pattern made of off-center circles as illustrated in Figure \ref{fig:Sampling}.
-The circle centers' polar coordinates $(r_c, \phi_c)$ are chosen randomly with a uniform probability within the ranges $r_c\in [0,\max(k_{x,y}^{max}-R,R)]$ and $\phi_c\in [0,2\pi[$.
+Moreover, the implementation of CS acceleration \cite{Donoho2006,Candes2006} relies on two prerequisites.
+The first is that the signal or image exhibits sparsity in a known transform domain \cite{Lustig2007,Knoll2011}.
+The second is that the data are randomly undersampled, which can be achieved by random undersampling of the $k$-space in MRI applications.
+To enable the random sparse undersampling necessary for CS, we utilized a novel approach where successive circular trajectories are randomly positioned in $k$-space, rather than using regular patterns such as rosette, concentric, or uniformly distributed circles.
+The acquisition strategy of ECCENTRIC is illustrated in Fig.\ref{fig:Sampling}.
+The circle centers' polar coordinates $(r_c, \phi_c)$ are chosen randomly with a uniform probability within the ranges $r_c\in [0,\max(k_{x,y}^{max}-R,R)]$ and $\phi_c\in [0,2\pi[$ (Fig. \ref{fig:Sampling}{\it A}).
 Here, $R$ represents the circle radius, $k_{x,y}^{max}$ is the largest in-plane $k$-space coordinate (assuming the same spatial resolution along all axial plane directions).
-The majority of circles are placed randomly as shown with two successive circles ($c$ and $c+1$) in the sketch {\it A}, but with the constraint to avoid significant overlap between circles (Fig.\ref{fig:Sampling}{\it B}): the distance between the centers of each circle, $\Delta$, must be larger or equal to the Nyquist distance (the inverse of the FoV size).
-There is partial overlap between circles when $\Delta \: < 2R$, but this redundant sampling occurs primarily in the center of $k$-space, which allows to optimize and increase the SNR.
-In addition to the random pattern, a small subset of circles ($<5\%$ of the total number) positioned in rosette fashion is acquired in the center of $k$-space (Fig.\ref{fig:Sampling}{\it C}).
+The majority of circles are placed randomly as shown with two successive circles ($c$ and $c+1$) in the sketch Fig. \ref{fig:Sampling}{\it A}, but with the constraint to avoid significant overlap between circles (Fig.\ref{fig:Sampling} {\it B}): the distance between the centers of each circle, $\Delta$, must be larger or equal to the Nyquist distance (the inverse of the FoV size).
+When $\Delta : < 2R$, there is partial overlap between circles; however, this redundant sampling is predominantly concentrated in the central region of $k$-space, enabling an enhancement in SNR.
+In addition to the random pattern, a small subset of circles ($<5\%$ of the total number) positioned in rosette fashion is acquired in the center of $k$-space (Fig.\ref{fig:Sampling} {\it C}).
 This ensures complete sampling of the center of $k$-space, which is beneficial for SNR and reconstruction performance \cite{Knoll2011,Lustig2007} with negligible effect on acquisition time.
 The homogeneous random distribution of circle polar coordinates results intrinsically in a pseudo-random $k$-space sampling with density following $1/\|k\|$ outside of the rosette sampled central region.

+The ECCENTRIC design with free choice of circle's radius and center in the range of $0$ to $\frac{k_{x,y}^{max}}{2}$ provides complete flexibility in selecting the matrix size, field-of-view (FoV), and spectral bandwidth.
+This design design allows to not exceed the gradient hardware's slew-rate and amplitude limitations over a wide parameter space.
+ECECNTRIC combined with compressed-sensing fulfills better the random undersampling requirement compared to echo-planar \cite{Hu2008,Otazo2009,Hu2010,Kampf2010,Iqbal2016,Santos-Diaz2019}, spiral \cite{Chatnuntawech2015} and radial \cite{Saucedo2021} trajectories.